Bitcoin Books #

 Nassim Taleb #

 Highly improbable events, such as the invention of Bitcoin, are almost impossible to predict.
-However, Nassim Nicholas Taleb wrote multiple books on concepts that help to foster a solid understanding of Bitcoin.
+However, Nassim Taleb wrote multiple books on concepts that help to foster a solid understanding of Bitcoin.
 In short, the invention of Bitcoin is a Black Swan event resulting in an antifragile organism.
 Miners are “fooled by randomness” to keep it alive, and participation requires skin in the game.
+Unfortunately, Taleb fails to appreciate the beauty of Bitcoin and currently suffers from Bitcoin Derangement Syndrome.

 Decentralized networks like Bitcoin, and the internet before it, change the way people interact and work with each other.
 People who work on or create content for Bitcoin are located all over the world, thus regular approaches to work might not produce the best results.
 I found the following books to hit a certain nerve, speaking as someone who has stepped outside of the regular way of working on things.
 If you think about working on Bitcoin or other open-source projects, these books are for you.